Understanding Dashcam Features for Your Ford Explorer 2026

 Why do you need this stuff?
 Because your 2026 Ford Explorer is a big investment, and accidents happen.
 Sometimes it's your fault, sometimes it's not, but having solid video evidence can save you a ton of headaches and cash.
 Ford Technology.

 • Parking Lot Prowlers: Ever come back to your Explorer and find a new dent or scratch?
 Parking mode on a dashcam records these incidents, showing who did it.
 This is a lifesaver for claims.
-My neighbor's car got keyed in a grocery store lot, and they had zero proof.
+A car keyed in a grocery store lot leaves you with zero proof without a cam.
 The $50 version of a dashcam with parking mode would have solved that. dashcam.

 • The Unexpected: You're driving along, minding your own business, and BAM!

-• Someone cuts you off or runs a red light.
+Someone cuts you off or runs a red light.
 A dashcam provides objective evidence of what happened.
 This protects you from false claims and speeds up insurance processing.
-I saw a video once where a guy claimed he was rear-ended, but the dashcam showed he slammed on his brakes for no reason.
+Dashcam footage has exposed false claims, like a driver claiming to be rear-ended when the video showed they slammed on the brakes for no reason.
 Priceless. dashcam.

 • Peace of Mind: Honestly, just knowing you have a record of your drives can reduce stress.